T1taniumF0rge-Industries-Inc/Software/README.md

 **REP-SET III**, *`version 4.7.2-epsilon`*

-> [!NOTE]
+> [!TIP]
-> The ["Programs.md (program chart)"](https://github.com/T1taniumF0rge-Industries-Inc/Software/blob/Main/Programs.md) file has most but not every single resource available in the repository.
+> You can use the ["Programs.md (Program chart)"](https://github.com/T1taniumF0rge-Industries-Inc/Software/blob/Main/Programs.md) file to explore this reposioty.
+However, this chart contains *most* but *not every single* resource available in the repository.
 Feel free to open an issue if you are unable to find what you want!

 ## [`PySoft:`]
 This is **where** I and Okmeque1 will be *storing all* of ***our*** Python codes and programs.